-Note: If EtOH still remains in the wells, go back in with a smaller pipette tip to remove the excess.
+Note: If EtOH still remains in the wells, go back in with a smaller pipet tip to remove the excess.
 Leftover EtOH can inhibit qPCR efficiency.
 Note: It is important to NOT allow the beads to dry for an extended period of time.
 Over-drying can cause a reduction in DNA yield.

 - 19. Remove the extraction plate from the magnet plate and add 50 μL of MGC Elution Buffer. - a.
 Tip mix approximately 15 times or until the beads are completely re-suspended.
 Note: The re-suspensions may appear varied in their appearance, but the result will be the same.

-Multichannel pipette tips showing magnetic beads resuspended in the elution buffer.
+Multichannel pipette tips showing magnetic beads resuspended in elution buffer.

+Multichannel pipette tips showing magnetic beads resuspended in elution buffer

 - b.
 Incubate the plate for at least 1 minute on the bench, then return the extraction plate to the magnetic plate. - c.
-Let the plate sit on the magnet for at least 1 minute then transfer the eluent to a new extraction plate labeled with "Final Extract [date]".
+Let the plate sit on the magnet for at least 1 minute then transfer the eluent to a new extraction plate labeled with "Final Extract [date]". - d.

-d.
 Seal the plate with the adhesive seal, making sure to completely seal the plate wells using a pen or flat object to slide back and forth along the seal.
-Store at -20 °C until ready to perform the qPCR protocol.
+Leave the sealed plate on the bench for use in qPCR reactions.
+If not setting up qPCR right away, store at -20 °C until ready to perform the qPCR protocol.

-SenSATIVAx® for MIP/Extracts DNA Extraction
+SenSATIVAx® for MIP/Extracts DNA Purification

-NOTE: Non flower samples should be enriched and run as 'presence/absence' due to their very low cutoff of 100 CFU/g in most jurisdictions.
-If this test results in a Cq value, the sample should be plated on culture plates of your choice to determine enumeration.
+NOTE: Non flower samples should be enriched and run as 'presence/absence'.
+If this test results in a Cq value, the sample should be plated on culture plates of your choice to determine CFU/g.